Extreme summer sports (and where to find them in NH)

 Where else would you expect to find “white water” than in the White Mountains?
 Rapids formed as rivers and streams flow through this upland region make the perfect conditions for white river rafting, a sport that’s surprisingly family-friendly.

 Mahoosuc Outdoors, located in Milan, offers guided rafting experiences for families of all ability levels, with rafting trips along the Androscoggin River, Magalloway, Rapid River and Ammonoosuc River.
 For families looking for a calmer time, guides also offer float tours along a quieter stretch of the Androscoggin.
+(Closed until further notice in summer 2020)

 In summer, Great Glen Trails cross-country ski center in Gorham transforms into a summer recreation center, offering guided white water rafting along the Androscoggin River.
 The center’s trained instructors can teach your family everything you need to know to have a safe day riding the rapids.